bradleykohler96/hireme/readme.md

 ## About me

-Mechatronics engineer at McMaster University.
+Mechatronics engineer at McMaster University. <br />
-Coding is my passion.
+Coding is my passion. <br />
-I like to solving new, challenging problems.
+I like to solving new, challenging problems. <br />
-My programming skills include (but are not limited to):
+My programming skills include (but are not limited to): <br />
  - BASH, C/C++, Python and Java
  - Microcontroller and Microprocessor firmware (MATLAB/Simulink, Labview, ARM Mbed, STM32, Nordic, Qualcomm Snapdragon)
  - Embedded Operating Systems (Linux, mbedOS, ChibiOS, FreeRTOS)